Chrysalis Project

 If you are a medical student or internal medicine and/or pediatric resident in the United States or Canada, your future includes a big decision about the path you choose.

-The Chrysalis Project presents a great opportunity to explore a career in allergy / immunology.
-The core of the project is a program that takes place during the AAAAI Annual Meeting, the premier allergy / immunology event of the year.
-And the best news is that accepted applicants attend this program and the Annual Meeting free of charge.
+The Chrysalis Project presents a great opportunity to explore a career in allergy / immunology (A/I).
+The core of the project is a program that takes place during the AAAAI Annual Meeting, the premier A/I event of the year.
+And, the best news is that accepted applicants attend this program and the Annual Meeting free of charge.

 The Program

-Allergy / immunology represents a vibrant, challenging career path for physicians interested in working with patients of all ages with a wide range of allergic and immunologic diseases.
+A/I represents a vibrant, challenging career path for physicians interested in working with patients of all ages with a wide range of allergic and immunologic diseases.
 The didactic content includes both pathogenesis and treatment of allergic and immunologic disorders and cutting-edge research.
-Additionally, the program offers a Career Paths in allergy / immunology session which explores career options in academia, government, private practice and industry.
+Additionally, the program offers a Career Paths in A/I session, which explores career options in academia, government, private practice and industry.
 The program also hosts a small group hot topic case discussion session reviewing three different cases.
 The environment is interactive and informal allowing participants to ask questions.
-Participants are paired with both an allergy / immunology faculty member and fellow-in-training (FIT) mentor who can answer questions about the specialty and guide them through the Annual Meeting educational sessions and events.
-There are additional opportunities to meet with AAAAI Board Members and allergy / immunology faculty during the Chrysalis Project Program reception.
+Selected participants are paired with both an A/I faculty member and fellow-in-training (FIT) mentor who can answer questions about the specialty and guide them through the Annual Meeting educational sessions and events.
+There are additional opportunities to meet with AAAAI Board Members and A/I training program directors and A/I faculty during the Chrysalis Project Program reception.

-The purpose of the Chrysalis Project is to provide U.S. and Canadian medical students and internal medicine and/or pediatric residents with the opportunity to explore a career in allergy / immunology and increase interest in the subspecialty.
-The application is available on Tuesday, August 1 with a closing deadline of Friday, October 27 at 11:59 am CT.
+The purpose of the Chrysalis Project is to provide U.S. and Canadian medical students and internal medicine and/or pediatric residents with the opportunity to explore A/I and increase interest in the subspecialty.
+The application is available on Tuesday, August 1 with a closing deadline of Thursday, October 25 at 11:59 am CT.

 To qualify for the Chrysalis Project, applicants must be an AAAAI member or have applied for membership before applying for the award.
 The links to the membership applications are below: